 Accelerated Bachelor’s & J.D.
 Program

 Considering a career in law?
 Complete your undergraduate and law degrees in six years at Georgia State University.
-If you are entering college with 24 to 30 credit hours, you may be eligible for our accelerated degree program.
+If you are entering college with at least 15 credit hours earned during high school, you may be eligible for our accelerated degree program.

 In the Accelerated Bachelor’s/J.D. program, you’ll take courses your first year of law school at the undergraduate tuition rates.

 To complete a bachelor’s degree and J.D. in six years, keep in mind:

 - Eligibility for the accelerated degree program requires completion of at least 15 credit hours earned as a high school student prior to attending Georgia State.
 Ideally, students will have earned 24-30 hours of credits through programs such as AP, IB, or dual enrollment.
 Students must be enrolled in the Honors College at Georgia State to be eligible and will need to meet with the program coordinator to make a final determination of eligibility.

 - Transfer students may be eligible but still must meet high school credit requirements and apply to the Honors College upon admission to Georgia State.